The Trademark Process: Pre-filing Considerations

 While the trademarking process can become costly and time-consuming, failing to register a brand can be devastating to a small business!
 So, to ensure your greatest chance of a successful application, it is best to fully examine your proposed mark and to conduct all necessary research prior to filing.

-Having an experienced and proactive trademark attorney by yourself throughout the process is invaluable.
+Having an experienced and proactive trademark attorney by your side throughout the process is invaluable.
 To learn more about the trademarking process and the potential pitfalls of making your application a DIY project, visit our informational Trademark page on our website.

 Let us help you answer any of your questions related to the registrability of your small business’s brand or to learn more about how we may assist you with the trademark registration process.
 Be sure to contact us to set up a consultation!